Baumann v. Chase Investment Services Corporation

 Thompson v.
 Target

+This case has been settled.
+Click here for more information on the Settlement.
 In this case, Plaintiff Stacy Thompson claims that Target stole wages from its employees by maintaining a uniform policy of refusing to pay the extra hour of wages that California law requires when an employee works more than five hours without being relieved of duty for a meal break.
-Plaintiff also claims that Target has failed to provide appropriate seating for employees as required by the applicable California Wage Order.
+Plaintiff also claims that Target has failed to provide appropriate seating for employees as required by the applicable California Wage Order

 Tehrani v.
 Macy's West Stores, Inc.